Skip to main content

 Introduction to Open Science Communities

 Open Science1 (OS) encompasses a large and ever growing set of practices that make scholarly output (publications, data, code, workflows, etc.) more accessible, transparent, reliable, and inclusive.
 The rationale behind any of these practices is that openness increases the quality, efficiency, and impact of science.
-While some of these practices are by now more widespread (e.g., Open Access publishing), and there is an international recognition of open science and it's guiding principles, many aspects of open science are still far from being mainstream (e.g., open data and preprints).
-If you are reading this toolkit, you are probably aware of many of such practices and are convinced that OS is beneficial to science and society.
-So are we!
+While some of these practices are by now more widespread (e.g., Open Access publishing), and there is an international recognition of open science and its guiding principles, many aspects of open science are still far from being mainstream (e.g., open data and preprints).
+If you are reading this toolkit, you are probably aware of many of such practices and their benefits to science and society.

-At first glance, the transition to OS may seem rather easy to accomplish.
+At first glance, the transition to OS can seem rather easy to accomplish.
 Why would people not embrace this great new set of practices?
 In reality, it requires nothing less than a profound cultural shift in academia.
-As articulated by Brian Nosek, a culture change needs a set of key ingredients that can be represented as a pyramid (Figure 1).
+As articulated by Brian Nosek, a culture change needs a set of key ingredients that can be represented as a pyramid.

 The pyramid of culture change